 Why wait to build your mastery of Python best practices?

 If you don't devote time to improving your Python skills regularly, you might stay a beginner forever.
-Start your journey of writing beautiful well-structured Python code today.Sign up now for $16 per month
+Start your journey of writing beautiful well-structured Python code today.Sign up now for Python Morsels

-If you subscribe now, your subscription will be locked in at only $16 per month forever.
-If I decide to increase the price in the future, your subscription price will remain at $16 per month.
+If you find you'd like to stay subscribed after the 4 free exercises, your subscription will be locked in at only $16 per month forever.
+If I decide to increase the price in the future, I guarantee that your subscription price will remain at $16 per month.